This chapter describes the Oracle Database features used in MAA solutions.

 Production-offload and increased backup performance by moving fast incremental backups off of the primary database and to the standby database by utilizing Oracle Active Data Guard support for RMAN block change tracking.

-Increased high availability using Oracle Active Data Guard automatic block repair to repair block corruptions, including file header corruptions, detected at either the primary or standby, transparent to applications and users.
+Increased high availability using Oracle Active Data Guard automatic block repair to repair block corruptions detected at either the primary or standby, transparent to applications and users

 Data Guard provides a number of advantages over traditional solutions, including the following: